By David Joel Miller.

 A client told me that he was being followed; that the police were out to get him and that it was not safe to walk the streets.
 Clearly, he was sounding paranoid.
 On Monday I learned that he had been arrested after the police responded to a shooting at his house.
 The police were quick to respond as they were only a couple of blocks down.
 They had been watching his house.
 He was found in possession of a large quantity of drugs.

 Was he paranoid?
 As I tell students in the substance abuse counseling program, if the client thinks people are watching him and he has a kilo of dope in the trunk of his car this is not paranoia, it is common sense.

 If I told you that an African-American though he could run for president and have a chance of winning in this the 21 century that would sound Grandiose wouldn’t it?
 And if that Black man was a first term Senator from the mid-west – any psychiatrist worth his salt would know right off that this person was Grandiose.

 Thank goodness no one told President Obama those things.
 Or if they did, it is a good thing that he did not listen.
-Whatever your political affiliation, it is clear that President Obama ought not to be diagnoses as Grandiose, not since he won anyway.
+Whatever your political affiliation, it is clear that President Obama ought not to be diagnosed as Grandiose, not since he won anyway.

 So it is not grandiosity if you are actually able to do something.
 This makes me nervous when I put down that someone is having grandiose delusions.
 How do I know for a fact that they are delusional?
-In my mind any doubt goes to the client.
+In my mind, any doubt goes to the client.

 Your religion is delusional mine is doing what God wants.

 All religions are based on Beliefs.
 They customarily urge you to act on faith and have belief.
-Unfortunately they all seem to have a different group of these essential beliefs.
+Unfortunately, they all seem to have a different group of these essential beliefs.